searbe/searbe.github.io/sources/posts/self-signing-certificates-with-your-own-ca.md

     $ man ca

-> TL;DR: "Used to sign certificate requests, generate CRLs and maintain a database of issued certificates."
+> TL;DR: "Used to sign certificate requests, generate CRLs [revoked certificate lists] and maintain a database of issued certificates."
 You will also find documentation on CA configuration.

 On Ubuntu you'll find your CA configuration file already exists at `/etc/ssl/openssl.cnf`.